 - Events & Programs

-Title has been corrected from print catalog.
+Title has been corrected and the time & date has been updated from print catalog.

 Intermediate | Unusual and inspiring animal activity has been documented during this period of self-quarantine, some true and some sensationalized.
 In a recent New York Times article, author Helen MacDonald asks, “What is it that we are desperate to see in the natural world right now, and why?”
-In this four-part ecopoetry class, we will dig into these questions, generate new work, and read and discuss contemporary ecopoets already exploring their own fragile ecologies.
+In this ecopoetry class, we will dig into these questions, generate new work, and read and discuss contemporary ecopoets already exploring their own fragile ecologies.

 All times are listed in Pacific Time.

 Jessica Gigot is a poet, farmer, teacher and musician.
 She has a small farm in Bow, WA called Harmony Fields that makes artisan sheep cheese and grows organic herbs.
 Her second book of poems, Feeding Hour, will be released in November 2020 by Wandering Aengus Press.
 She also teaches writing classes at Hugo House.